Santos-uprety/Simple-Calculator/README.md

  * The calculator should load quickly and smoothly on various devices and browsers.

 Description:<br>
-My web design approach relies on flex properties to achieve responsiveness.
+My web design approach relies on flex properties rather then media queries to achieve responsiveness.
 This means that the layout can adapt to different screen sizes and orientations without compromising the user experience.

 User Story: